Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/README.md

  - **As a deployment method select GitHub "Connect to GitHub**
 ![folder name](/Readme-images/deplo_heroku.png)

- - **Search your github account and select the repository you want to clone**
+ - **Search your github account and select the repository you want to conect**
 ![folder name](/Readme-images/repository_name.png)

 - **Click on "Conect"**